tigoe/DataloggingExamples/docs/timestamps.md

 * 1 month (30.44 days) = 2629743 seconds
 * 1 year (365.24 days)  = 31556926 seconds

+These numbers are key to calculating any time difference, as you'll see below.

 ## Time and Date in JavaScript

 In JavaScript, the [Date API](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Date), which is based on UTC, lets you get time, calculate differences between time, convert a time to your local timezone, etc. It can be used on the client side or the server side.